mattkumar/jeopardy-game-contest/README.md

 You may view it [here.](https://mattkumar.quarto.pub/jeopardy-game-contest/)

 ## Aims
-My aims for this project were two-fold:
+My aims for this project were three-fold:

 1. To think about creative uses of tables!
 I'm not a particular fan of Jeopardy!, but this stood out when I was trying to think of things that are tabular/rectangle in nature.